 A detailed explanation of failure of Sunvic motorised valves utilising valve actuator types SZM 1801 (two port) and SDM 1901 (three port) - Unishare types.

 Following some initial assumptions about the reasons for valve failure, I discovered in Feb 07 that intermittent faulty operation was caused not by 'burnt' points or other mechanical problems but by low operating voltage on the relay coils within the valve actuators.
 The relays are 24 VDC types and yet the applied voltage was variable between 12 and 14 volts.
-It was easy to find the data sheet for the relays used in two port valves from the internet because Sunvic were kind enough to use badged relays - Omron, who are a huge global brand.
-The pdf link is here:
+The pdf link for the relay type is here:

 www.omron.com/ecb/products/pdf/en-g5sb.pdf

-The data show that the model of relay G5S1 was discontinued in March 2004, and replaced by G5SB.
-Critically, it is shown that the "must switch-on voltage" is 75% of the rated voltage whereas the applied voltage in the Sunvic valves was only about 12 volts, or 50% because these were 24VDC relays - therefore these designs of Sunvic motorised valve actuators become unreliable because the voltage applied to the relay coils can fall well below that guaranteed to operate the relay points - perhaps because of a leaking electrolytic capacitor, perhaps because of a defective series capacitor.
-In the two valve actuators I initially investigated, the series capacitor was at fault, the effective capacity being closer to 140nF rather than the rated 220nF.
-Later valves have a 330nF capacitor - maybe because Sunvic realised the problems that were occurring, they also have a reverse connected zener diode across the relay coil to limit both back emfs and forward voltage.
+Data show that the model of relay G5S1 was discontinued in March 2004, and replaced by G5SB.
+The "must switch-on voltage" is 75% of the rated voltage whereas the applied voltage in the Sunvic valves was only about 12 volts, or 50% because these were 24VDC relays - therefore these designs of Sunvic motorised valve actuators become unreliable because the voltage applied to the relay coils can fall well below that guaranteed to operate the relay points - perhaps because of a leaking electrolytic capacitor, perhaps because of a defective series capacitor.
+Experience over 5 years has shown that it is invariably the series capacitor at fault, the effective capacity being closer to 140nF rather than the rated 220nF.
+Later actuators have a 330nF capacitor.
+Sunvic realised the problems that were occurring so they added a reverse connected zener diode across the relay coil to limit both back emfs and forward voltage.
 However, early failure of the 330nF types also occurs, especially in three port Unishare actuators.

 Indeed, the fact that Sunvic changed these capacitors to a value that gives over 30 VDC indicates that they knew of the degradation problem.
-Combining a 330nF capacitor with a 24 volt zener diode would give an extended service lifetime - because the capacitor could degrade for a year or so before the voltage drops below 24V, and for a further year or two before the relay stops working reliably!
+Combining a 330nF capacitor with a 24 volt zener diode would give an extended service lifetime - because the capacitor could degrade for a year or more before the voltage drops below 24V, and for a further year or more before the relay stops working reliably!
+A recent report from ERA highlights that these failures may represent an early manisfestation of an industry wide problem of poor quality capacitors - mirroring in a small way the 'capacitor plague' problem that caused maybe a billion dollars worth of electronics equipment to be prematurely scrapped owing to inherent faults in electrolytic capacitors.

-How the circuit works in a two port valve:
+How the circuit works in a two port (1801 series) actuator:

 sunvic_circuit.jpg (21058 bytes) The live 240 VAC supply from the thermostat (brown wire) is connected directly to one side of C1.
 This supplies a small ac current to the bridge rectifier.